GettEngineering/logart/log-formatters/logrus-human-formatter/README.md

 can run short bash script ([same link](https://github.com/artiomgiza/go-color-256)) in the checked terminal to see how each color looks on it.

+### Note

+For most of the usages in real life, it can be useful to differentiate between prod and dev/stage environments.
+Most likely this formatter will be enabled on dev/stage (output is the terminal window - we want nice formatted log) and disabled on prod (log management systems).
+Of course on prod env we'll use another type of formatter, such as json formatter ([like this one](https://github.com/gtforge/logart/tree/master/log-formatters/logrus-json-formatter))

 ### Comparison: